andrewrobinson/process-stdin/README.md

 ## if you want to extract code to a package

-This is what I was fighting with in East London
-Fiddle a bit and see what still works, maybe not all needed, but the way I have it:
+Maybe not all needed, but the way I have it:

-* the directory is util and it is "package util"
+* the directory is util and it is "package util".
+The filenames inside here can be anything, but they all have to declare "package util" I think.

 * my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main.
 Any other private funcs just start them with lowercase